ret2jazzy/disasm.pro/README.md

-# disasm.ninja
+# disasm.pro
-A multi-architecture realtime assembler/disassembler with line-to-line correlation.
-A live version is currently up at https://disasm.ninja/
+Formerly known as disasm.ninja, It's a multi-architecture realtime assembler/disassembler with line-to-line correlation.
+A live version is currently up at https://disasm.pro/

 # What and Why
 It is basically a nice frontend of my [keystone](https://github.com/ret2got/keystone) fork (for line-to-line assembling) and [capstone](https://github.com/aquynh/capstone).
 I don't normally do frontend development but I wanted something for quickly assembling/disassembling tiny snippets of code (mostly during CTFs), so I ended up writing this.